vojinpavlovic/tssl_bl_srv/readme.md

 #### 👉 Note:

-We recommend to use [Github Actions](https://docs.github.com/en/actions) to streamline the process of building images for to [Docker Hub](https://hub.docker.com) these images can be deployed to a remote server.
+ You can use [Github Actions](https://docs.github.com/en/actions) to streamline the process of building images for to [Docker Hub](https://hub.docker.com) these images can be deployed to a remote server.

 In order to enable workflow, it is required to setup secrets.
 To find more informations visit `🔐 Github Stored Secrets` section.